japila-books/apache-spark-internals/docs/driver.md

 * Your Spark application runs as long as the Spark driver.
 ** Once the driver terminates, so does your Spark application.
 * Creates `SparkContext`, `RDD`'s, and executes transformations and actions
-* Launches xref:scheduler:Task.adoc[tasks]
+* Launches scheduler:Task.md[tasks]

 === [[driver-memory]] Driver's Memory

-It can be set first using link:spark-submit.adoc#command-line-options[spark-submit's `--driver-memory`] command-line option or <<spark_driver_memory, spark.driver.memory>> and falls back to link:spark-submit.adoc#environment-variables[SPARK_DRIVER_MEMORY] if not set earlier.
+It can be set first using spark-submit.md#command-line-options[spark-submit's `--driver-memory`] command-line option or <<spark_driver_memory, spark.driver.memory>> and falls back to spark-submit.md#environment-variables[SPARK_DRIVER_MEMORY] if not set earlier.

-NOTE: It is printed out to the standard error output in link:spark-submit.adoc#verbose-mode[spark-submit's verbose mode].
+NOTE: It is printed out to the standard error output in spark-submit.md#verbose-mode[spark-submit's verbose mode].

 === [[driver-memory]] Driver's Cores

-It can be set first using link:spark-submit.adoc#driver-cores[spark-submit's `--driver-cores`] command-line option for link:spark-deploy-mode.adoc#cluster[`cluster` deploy mode].
+It can be set first using spark-submit.md#driver-cores[spark-submit's `--driver-cores`] command-line option for spark-deploy-mode.md#cluster[`cluster` deploy mode].

-NOTE: In link:spark-deploy-mode.adoc#client[`client` deploy mode] the driver's memory corresponds to the memory of the JVM process the Spark application runs on.
+NOTE: In spark-deploy-mode.md#client[`client` deploy mode] the driver's memory corresponds to the memory of the JVM process the Spark application runs on.

-NOTE: It is printed out to the standard error output in link:spark-submit.adoc#verbose-mode[spark-submit's verbose mode].
+NOTE: It is printed out to the standard error output in spark-submit.md#verbose-mode[spark-submit's verbose mode].

 === [[settings]] Settings